Imran Qayyum: Cricket career

 Imran Qayyum made his first-class cricket debut on 15 May 2016 for Kent against Northamptonshire in the 2016 County Championship at Wantage Road.
 He took three wickets on his debut and was dismissed first ball in his only innings.
-Imran was 23 when he made his debut, having previously been involved with three other county sides.
+Imran was 23 when he made his debut, having previously been involved with three other county teams.

 He made his List A debut for Kent on 25 January 2017 against the Leeward Islands in the 2016–17 Regional Super50 tournament in Antigua, going on to make five appearances for Kent in the tournament.
 Imran made his domestic List A debut for Kent in the final match of the county's 2017 Royal London One Day Cup campaign in May against Essex at Canterbury before making his Twenty20 debut in July in the 2017 NatWest t20 Blast against Gloucestershire at the College Ground, Cheltenham, taking a wicket on debut and bowling "particularly well" from the Chapel End of the ground before going on to take two wickets for 19 runs in the return match at Canterbury.

 Imran took his first five-wicket haul in a 2019 t20 Blast match against Somerset in July 2019.
-All five wickets fell during a spell of 25 balls during which Somerset lost six wickets - Imran taking five and also running out another batsman in what was described as a "brilliant all-round display".
+All five wickets fell during a spell of 25 balls during which Somerset lost six wickets – Imran taking five and also running out another batsman – in what was described as a "brilliant all-round display".

 Following a shoulder injury, Imran retired from all forms of cricket in May 2021.